hafeez3000/launchcode5.com/hugo/content/posts/team/concensus-through-attrition.md

 +++
-date = 2014-09-22T21:49:12Z
+date = 2014-08-12T21:49:12Z
 draft = true
-title = "Leadership in Tough Times"
+title = "Consensus Through Attrition" author = "ryan-kimber" categories = ["team"]

 +++
-Leadership in tough times
+Some content created in Hugo - testing
 --------------------------------------

 This is before the highlight